bylowerik/bylowerik.github.io/_posts/2016-1-31-FrontPage.md

 During the session, you simply press "Hit" or "Miss" as you go.

 After the session you save the result and it is automatically added to the statistics.
-Choosing "Results" in the start menu, you get different choices of how you can see you your performance.
+Choosing "Results" in the start menu, you get different choices of how you can see your performance.

 ![Overview]({{ site.url }}/images/ResultMenu.png)